 Across the Pond - Study in Scotland

-A Guide to Scottish Terminology
+A Guide to Scottish Terminology for Canadian Students

-Written by Lauren Cameron - 23/11/2023
+Written by Advisor Lauren - 23/11/2023

 Studying in the UK can bring about a bit of a culture shock; while a lot of things seem similar to Canada, there are definitely some difference that can take some adjusting, or some learning.
 One of those things is Scottish terminology; while English is the main language in Scotland, they do integrate quite a few Gaelic (gall-ic) words and Scots phrases into everyday vernacular that you’ll want to be familiar with before you start your studies!